What is Semiconductor?

 Non-stoichiometric cation deficient compounds such as FeO, CoO, Cu2O have some cations with higher positive charges.
 These are examples of compounds that show p type semiconductivity.

-- Semiconductors are the common component which we used in many electronic devices such as calculators, mobile phones, laptops, solar technology, 3D printing machines, temperature sensors, automatic cars, etc. Today, we used doped silicon or germanium in most types of semiconductors.
+- Semiconductors are the common component that we used in many electronic devices such as calculators, mobile phones, laptops, solar technology, 3D printing machines, temperature sensors, automatic cars, etc. Today, we use doped silicon or germanium in most types of semiconductors.

-- n and p type semiconductors are used for making diodes, microchips, and transistors such as bipolar junction transistor (BJT), field-effect transistor (FET).
+- n and p type semiconductors are used for making diodes, microchips, and transistors such as bipolar junction transistors (BJT), and field-effect transistors (FET).